 You could say I’m a PB&J fan.
 I ate them all the time growing up, as most of us did, but I only really started to appreciate them in my law school years, when actually buying groceries and cooking dinner was often just too much to handle.
 My husband Brian and I discovered during this time that toasting the bread first takes a peanut butter and jelly sandwich to another level.
 Trust me.
 Warm, melty peanut butter (or almond butter, or pecan butter) and your favorite jam or preserves on toasted bread can be a pretty otherworldly experience.

-You know what else is great?
-Peanut butter cookies.
-Brian’s ultimate favorite is peanut blossoms at Christmas, and I’m sure I’ll get a recipe on here for those sooner or later.
-But what about the rest of the year?
-I wanted to create something that would be a year round tribute to the sandwich I (and Brian) love so much.
-I figured it wouldn’t be hard to create essentially a peanut butter blondie with jam swirled in.
+I wanted to create a dessert recipe as a tribute to the toasted sandwich Brian and I love so much.
+I figured it wouldn’t be hard to create essentially a peanut butter cookie bar with jam swirled in.